Apple to buy part of supplier Dialog's business in $600 million deal

-BERLIN/SAN FRANCISCO (Reuters) - Apple Inc has agreed to buy a portion of chip supplier Dialog Semiconductor Plc’s business in a $600 million deal, the two companies said Thursday, expanding the iPhone maker’s chip operations in Europe.
+SAN FRANCISCO/FRANKFURT (Reuters) - Apple Inc has agreed to buy a portion of chip supplier Dialog Semiconductor Plc’s business in a $600 million deal, the two companies said on Thursday, expanding the iPhone maker’s chip operations in Europe.

-Since the first iPhones a decade ago, Apple has used Dialog power management chips to help its devices manage battery life.
+Since the first iPhones a decade ago, Apple has used Dialog power-management chips to manage their battery life.
 Under the deal, Apple is buying patents, a team of about 300 engineers, most of whom already worked on chips for Apple devices, and Dialog offices in Britain, Italy and Germany.

-Dialog said its 2018 revenue would not be affected and it would continue shipments of products in production to Apple.
+Dialog said its 2018 revenue would not be affected and it would continue shipments of existing products to Apple.

 For now, the deal settles questions about future relations between Apple and Dialog, whose shares tumbled this year when it said Apple planned to use chips from another supplier, which was widely believed to be Apple itself.